Millennials currently account for 35% of the Australian workforce and are set to reach 40% by 2030.

 Tapping into the minds and moods of Australia’s millennials can help us recast our vision for homes, workplaces and retail centres, says CBRE’s head of research in Australia, Stephen McNabb.

-CBRE’s new report, Asia Pacific Millennials: Shaping the Future of Real Estate, surveyed 5,000 millennials to find that Australians are the most doubtful about their prospects as property owners.
+Last year CBRE’s report, Asia Pacific Millennials: Shaping the Future of Real Estate, surveyed 5,000 millennials to find that Australians are the most doubtful about their prospects as property owners.

 66 per cent of Australian millennials thought that affordability would prevent them from ever entering the property market, compared with 61 per cent in Hong Kong, 60 per cent in Great Britain, 40 per cent in the United States and 33 per cent in Germany.